 Today, only 13 trees from the WWI memorial survive.

-QLD - Sunshine Coast Destination Ltd, Disabled access available, contact operator for details., International, Walks, History & Heritage, Nature & Wildlife
+QLD - Visit Sunshine Coast, Disabled access available, contact operator for details., International, Walks, History & Heritage, Nature & Wildlife